-'''
+3. Cross-Appeals

-3. Cross-Appeals (See Fed.
+(See Fed.
 R. App.
 P. 28.1; D.C.
 Cir.
-Rule 28.1)
+Rule 28.1.)

-'''

-In cross-appeals, the first party to appeal is deemed the appellant for purposes of setting the briefing schedule; if cross-notices are filed on the same day, the plaintiff is deemed the appellant.
-These designations may be modified by the Court, or by agreement of the parties if unless the Court orders otherwise or the parties agree and the parties notify the Clerk's Office at the time the docketing statements are filed in civil cases, or at the time the final transcript status report is filed in criminal cases.
-The brief of the appellee serves both as the answering response brief to appellant's appeal and as the main brief on appellee's appeal.
-For length limitation purposes, both appellant's and appellee's opening and response/reply briefs are treated as principal briefs.
-They are limited to 30 pages each unless the briefs comply with the type-volume limitation of 14,000 words or use a monospaced face and contain no more than 1,300 lines of text.
+In cross-appeals, the first party to appeal is deemed the appellant; if cross-notices are filed on the same day, the plaintiff is deemed the appellant.
+These designations may be modified by the Court, or by agreement of the parties if the parties notify the Clerk's Office at the time the docketing statements are filed in civil cases, or at the time the final transcript status report is filed in criminal cases.
+The brief of the appellee serves both as the response brief to appellant's appeal and as the main brief on appellee's appeal.
+For length limitation purposes, both appellant's opening and response/reply briefs are treated as principal briefs.
+They are limited to 30 pages each unless the briefs comply with the type-volume limitation of 13,000 words or use a monospaced face and contain no more than 1,300 lines of text.
 See Fed.
 R. App.
-P. 32 28.1(e); D.C.
-Cir.
-Rule 32(a).
-The appellant's second brief constitutes the answering brief to the appellee's appeal as well as the appellant's reply brief.
-The appellee's opening brief is limited to 35 pages unless it complies with the type-volume limitation of 16,500 words or uses a monospaced face and contains no more than 1,500 lines of text.
+P. 28.1(e).
+The appellee's opening brief is limited to 35 pages unless it complies with the type-volume limitation of 15,300 words or uses a monospaced face and contains no more than 1,500 lines of text.
 See id.
-For word, line, or page limitation purposes, it also is treated as a principal brief.
 The appellee may file a second brief, but only in reply to the appellant's answer on the appellee's cross-appeal.
-That brief is limited to half the type-volume of the appellant's principal brief or 15 pages.
+That brief is limited to half the type-volume of appellant's principal brief or 15 pages.
 See Fed.
 R. App.
-P. 28.1(e)(2)(C): ; see infra also Part IX.A.
-5., 6., 7.
+P. 28.1(e)(2)(C); see also Part IX.A.
+6, 7.
 Further briefing requires permission of the Court.
 See Fed.
 R. App.
-P. 28(c) 28.1(c)(5).
+P. 28.1(c)(5).
 The cover of appellant's opening brief must be blue; appellee's opening brief, red; appellant's second brief, yellow; and appellee's reply brief, gray.
 See Fed.
 R. App.
 P. 28.1(d).

-34. Amici Curiae and Intervenors
+4. Amici Curiae and Intervenors

 (See Fed.
 R. App.
 P. 29; D.C.
 Cir.
-Rules 28(e), 29.)
+Rules 28(d), 29, 32, 35(f).)

 A brief of an amicus curiae may be filed only by consent of all the parties or by leave of the Court, unless the amicus is the United States or an officer or agency thereof, a state, a territory, a commonwealth, or the District of Columbia, or has been appointed by the Court.
-Governmental entities, however, must submit a notice of an intent to file an amicus brief.
-See D.C.
-Cir.
-Rule 29(b).
 A motion for leave to file an amicus brief must set forth the movant's interest, the reason why briefing is desirable, and why the matters asserted are relevant.
-Motions for leave to participate amicus curiae, or written representation of the consent of all parties to such participation, are due within 60 days of docketing, unless the Court grants an extension for good cause, and must be accompanied by any disclosure statement required by Circuit Rule 26.1.
+Motions for leave to participate as amicus curiae, or written representation of the consent of all parties to such participation, must be accompanied by any disclosure statement required by Circuit Rule 26.1.
 Parties seeking leave to participate as amicus curiae after the merits panel has been assigned or at the rehearing stage should be aware that the Court will not accept an amicus brief where it would result in the recusal of a member of the panel or recusal of a member of the en banc Court.